 The final day of the Jewish festival Sukkot is known as Simchat Torah, which literally means “Rejoicing in the Torah.”
 On this day, Jews mark the completion of reading through the Torah, from the first chapter of Genesis to the closing words of Deuteronomy.
 Then the cycle begins again.
-Learn more about this celebration of God’s greatest gift to us -- His Word.
+Learn more about this celebration of God’s greatest gift to us — His Word.

-Learn how the Torah brings solace, inner strength, and spiritual fulfillment to the Jewish people during times both times of joy and security, and times of suffering and adversity.
+brings solace, inner strength, and spiritual fulfillment to the Jewish people during times both times of joy and security, and times of suffering and adversity.

 readings.
 This devotional resource will allow you to study God's word and be reminded that you will never stop being a student of the Bible.

 In this video teaching, Rabbi Yechiel Eckstein explores God's revelation to the people of Israel at Mount Sinai and tells how Jews regard God's Word in the form of the Torah

 Hebrew, the ancient biblical language which was once considered a dead language, experienced a miraculous revival in the late 1800s and was eventually adopted as the official language of modern Israel.
 Learn more about Hebrew, which Jews know as the "holy tongue," and find out more about the role of the Bible in the life of a Jewish person.

 as Rabbi Yechiel Eckstein continues his teachings on the Jewish roots of the Christian Bible on this podcast.

 Rabbi Yechiel Eckstein explains on this podcast from Holy Land Moments

-On this podcast from Holy Land Moments, Rabbi Yechiel Eckstein explains that studying God’s Word is the highest spiritual goal for Jews because it helps them grow closer to Him.
+, Rabbi Yechiel Eckstein explains that studying God’s Word is the highest spiritual goal for Jews because it helps them grow closer to Him.

 , as Rabbi Yechiel Eckstein explains what Jews believe about the Holy Scriptures.